 If your child wants a honey sandwich every day for a year, that is nothing unusual… if it keeps them calm and sane – do it.

-If you can, let your child choose their school bag too… There is nothing more frustrating for your child to see an ocean of the same type of school bag – if they are required to have a special school bag, put some fun coloured tags or ribbons on the bag to make it stand out.
+If you can, let your child choose their school bag too… There is nothing more frustrating for your child to see an ocean of the same type of school bag – if they are required to have a special school bag as they go back to school, put some fun coloured tags or ribbons on the bag to make it stand out.

 You don’t want your child’s favourite drink bottle or the only hat they will tolerate wearing to go missing and cause a meltdown.
 Another tip, if your budget allows, buy multiples of these things, just in case!